ghitaver/moviesearchapp/README.md

 # moviesearchapp
 # About
-This app let's you search for movies.
-You just enter a title the movie.
+This application is a movie search application.
+You simply enter the title of the film.

 # Restful API
-The app makse use of the OMDb API.
+The film database used in this application is the OMDb API.
 The OMDb API is a RESTful web service to obtain movie information, all content and images on the site are contributed and maintained by our users.